-Seller's Agent -- Represents the seller only.
+Seller's Agent - Represents the seller only.

-Buyer's Agent -- Represents the buyer only
+Buver's Agent - Represents the buver only.

-Disclosed Limited Agent -- Represents both the buyer and seller, or multiple buyers who want to purchase the same property.
+Disclosed Limited Agent - Represents both the buyer and seller, or multiple buyers who want to purchase the same property.
 This can be done only with the written permission of all clients.